priyanshit017-oss/priyanshit017-oss/README.md

 <h1 align="center">Hey👋,What's Up?</h1>
 <h1 align="center">I'm Priyanshi Thakur.</h1>

 <h3 align="center">A passionate tech enthusiast ,  and community contributer with interests in web3, Open source, Cloud Technology, and Ai-droven Solution.
-I enjoy building, learning, and guiding other in their tech journey.</h3>
+I enjoy building and learning.</h3>

-With hands on experience in web development, open-source initiatives, and tech community engagement, I believes in continuous learning and collaboration.
+ I believes in continuous learning and collaboration.
 I particularly interested in areas like decentralized applications, cloud technologies, and problem solving through data structures and algorithms.

 Driven by curiosity and a growth mindset, Where as my consistently works toward improving his technical skills while contributing to meaningful projects and initiatives. mine goal is to grow as a responsible technologist and create solutions that empower people and communities through technology.